akrzemi1/__sandbox__/string_view_ctor.md

 This means that if P0903R1 is adopted, inside functions taking `string_view` it will be impossible to tell if the argument was constructed from a zero-sized string or from a special not-a-string value.
 This precludes the usages of `string_view` in places where a distinction needs to be made between not-a-string value and zero-sized-string value.

 One could ask if the same problem does not already occur in the current `std::string_view` when it is default-constructed.
 The answer is *no*.
-In te current model, `std::string_view`'s default constructor simply refers to a zero-sized string.
+In the current model, `std::string_view`'s default constructor simply refers to a zero-sized string.
 No not-a-string value exists.
 No one should have any need to observe the numeric value of address `sv.data()` alone.
 This makes `string_view` compatible with `std::string` which also represents a zero-sized string when default-constructed.

 Holding a distinct not-a-string value would be possible if another value, different than `{nullptr, 0}` is chosen.
 For instance: